electron/electron/docs/api/synopsis.md

 the concept of [main process vs. renderer process](../tutorial/application-architecture.md#main-and-renderer-processes) scripts to be able to use those modules.

-The main process script is just like a normal Node.js script:
+The main process script is like a normal Node.js script:

 ```javascript
 const {app, BrowserWindow} = require('electron')